 LOCHALINE GALA WEEK

-Last year, we were invited by the Lochaline Gala Week committee to organise a short swim during their week celebrations in the summer.
-It was such as success with locals and visitors alike that we're doing it again this year.
+For the past two years, we were invited by the Lochaline Gala Week committee to organise a short swim during their week celebrations in the summer.
+It has been such a success with locals and visitors alike that we're doing it again for the third time.
 This is an ideal swim for absolute beginners as a gentle introduction to open water swimming.
 And the fact that it's located in a beautiful setting certainly helps enjoy the day.

 ABOUT THE SWIM